Nynergy/kadai/README.md

 less and less, and sometimes even abandon projects I felt were getting too large and unwieldy.
-So I decided to do what I do best: Spend far too much time making my own in-house solution to a problem already solved by thousands of other people -- but do it in the terminal.
+So I decided to do what I do best: Spend far too much time making my own in-house solution to a problem already solved by thousands of other people -- but do it in the terminal with vim-like bindings.

 Also I just wanted to use this project as an excuse to learn Rust :)